 \section{Coupled expanding circle maps}

-In this section we consider self consistent operators modeling a network of all to all coupled expanding maps, we will prove existence of the invariant measure and exponential convergence to equilibrium for this kind of systems.
+In this section we consider self-consistent operators modeling a network of all to all coupled expanding maps, we will prove the existence of an absolutely continuous invariant measure and exponential convergence to equilibrium for this kind of systems.
 Similar results appeared in \cite{K} where the rigorous study\ of maps coupled by mean field interaction was started and in \cite{bal}, \cite{ST} in a more general setting.
-We \ will \ also consider the zero-coupling limit and the related response.
-We show that the transfer operators in this limit satisfy the assumptions of our general theorems considering as a strong and weak spaces suitable Sobolev spaces $W^{k,1}(\mathbb{S}^{1})$ of measures having a density whose $k$-th derivative is in $L^{1}(\mathbb{S}^{1}).$
+We \ will \ also consider the zero-coupling limit and the related linear response.
+We show that the transfer operators in this limit satisfy the assumptions of our general theorems considering as a strong and weak spaces suitable Sobolev spaces $W^{k,1}(\mathbb{S}^{1})$ of measures having a density whose $ k$-th derivative is in $L^{1}(\mathbb{S}^{1}).$